augmentedfabricationlab/redundant_motion_planning/README.rst

 Overview
 --------

-**Research Project [BLINDED]** is a Python-based framework designed for advanced motion planning and collision checking in robotic systems.
+**redundant_motion_planning** is a Python-based framework designed for advanced motion planning and collision checking in robotic systems.

-For the scope of this blinded repository, the functionality is limited to motion planning and collision checking for robotic arms.
-Other functionality like integration into design environments or fabrication planning and hardware control has been omitted, since they could not be provided in a standalone blinded form.

 Main Features
 -------------